 The MIC is a government appointed body responsible for verifying and approving investment proposals.
 The MIC regularly issues notifications about sector-specific developments.
 The MIC is comprised of representatives and experts from government ministries, departments and governmental and non-governmental bodies.

 The Directorate of Investment and Company Administration (DICA) acts as the Secretariat of the MIC.
 DICA is mandated to encourage local and foreign investment in Myanmar.

-For our clients we work closely with the seven departments that are within DICA: Investment Administration Department, The Special Economic Zone Department, The Legal Department, The Foreign Affairs Department, The Company Registration Department, The Administration and The Accounts Department.
+For our clients we work closely with the seven departments that are within DICA: Investment Administration Department, The Special Economic Zone Department, The Legal Department, The Foreign Affairs Department, The Myanmar Company Registration Department, The Administration and The Accounts Department.

+Please note that all foreign investment requires approval from the MIC.
 Companies registered under FIL Incorporation may be eligible for some tax exemptions and other benefits.
 These were introduced to encourage further company registration in Myanmar.
 Typical sectors of activity applicable to FIL registration include activities associated with high levels of investment: Construction, Manufacturing, Mining, Hotels, Transport and Agriculture.